alejandroBallesterosC/TuringCompleteness/README.md

 regarded as premises and another sentence, being a desired conclusion, whether that conclusion is provable from the premises using the rules of proof for first order logic.

+If we think of the premises as the axioms of some mathematical domain, we can see that an actual algorithm solving the Entscheidungsproblem would reduce all of mathematics, at least in principle, to mechanical calculation.
+Presumably it was this that led Hilbert to characterise the Entscheidungsproblem as ‘the fundamental problem of mathematical logic’.